Mental Preparation for Exams

 As human beings, we can be unkind towards ourselves when feeling worried or anxious.
 Encourage kindness towards yourself and praise yourself for all of the hard work and effort you have given to the studying.

-This can be done anywhere to bring on a sense of calm.
+This can be done anywhere to bring on a sense of calm and to aid mental preparation.
 Try the following reflexology points of the hand:

 The solar plexus reflex promotes calm.
 Located below the joints of the index and middle finger, apply pressure to this area, front and back.
 Hold this for a few seconds, inhaling as you press and slowly exhale out as you release the pressure.
 Working along your hand horizontally across the finger joints as will also stimulate the diaphragm reflex point which is also very calming.